Bismuth subsalicylate: Medical uses

 As a derivative of salicylic acid, bismuth subsalicylate displays anti-inflammatory and bactericidal action.
 It also acts as an antacid.

+As a form of bismuth, bismuth subsalicylate is used in some Helicobacter pylori eradication protocols (the more conventional choice is bismuth subcitrate).

 Mechanism of action

 Bismuth subsalicylate is used as an antacid and antidiarrheal, and to treat some other gastrointestinal symptoms, such as nausea.
 The means by which this occurs is still not well documented.
 It is thought to be some combination of the following: